mars-7/Area-14/docs/index.md

 - Honey Badger (See detailed weapon stats)

 ### Removed
-- Ability the skip the loading screen, was causing back-end issues.
+- Ability to skip the loading screen, was causing back-end issues.
 - Disabled kick on "Echo" failure.

 ## April 8th, 2021